Jerry Campbell

-Gerald "Soupy" Campbell (July 14, 1944 – August 9, 2017) was a professional football player, a linebacker in the Canadian Football League for the Calgary Stampeders (1966–1968) and the Ottawa Rough Riders (1968–1975).
+Gerald "Soupy" Campbell (July 14, 1944 - August 9, 2017) was an American professional football player, a linebacker in the Canadian Football League for the Calgary Stampeders (1966–1968) and the Ottawa Rough Riders (1968–1975).

-Early years
+Early life and college

 Born in Binghamton, New York, Campbell played high school football for the Lewis and Clark Tigers in Spokane, Washington, and graduated in 1962.
 He then played college football at the University of Idaho in Moscow, about 100 mi south, and was a three-year starter for the Vandals on defense under head coaches Dee Andros and Steve Musseau.

 At Idaho, he was a roommate of future major league pitcher Bill Stoneman.
 Tired of spring football practice, Campbell tried out for the Vandal baseball team in 1965 on a whim and made the team as a back-up catcher and outfielder.

-Canadian Football League
+Professional career

-Calgary
+Calgary Stampeders (first stint)

 Campbell started his CFL career with the Calgary Stampeders in 1966.

-Ottawa
+Ottawa Rough Riders

 During his third year in the CFL, Campbell became a member of the Ottawa Rough Riders via a trade during the 1968 season.
 As an outside linebacker, he played next to middle linebacker Ken Lehmann up to 1971 and behind defensive end Billy Joe Booth up to 1970.

 He was a savvy and quick linebacker, rarely blowing his assignment.
 As a result, Campbell was a CFL All-Star for seven straight years (1969–1975) for the Rough Riders and played a significant part on three Grey Cup championship teams for them, in 1968, 1969, and 1973.

-Calgary: second time around
+Calgary Stampeders (second stint)

 Campbell finished his CFL career where he started, in Calgary, but played only 2 games with the team in 1976.